wireless-broadband-alliance/radius-accounting-testbed/README.md

 1. Python3
 2. Python virtualenv (optional but recommended)

-Clone this repository and navigate to the root directory.
+Navigate to the root directory of this repository and create the Python virtual environment.

-Create the virtual environment:

 ```bash
 python3 -m venv env